induna-crewneck/Raspberry-UpCheck/README.md

 ([How to create a Telegram bot and get that token](https://core.telegram.org/bots)) To find out your user ID you can find @userinfobot on Telegram and text it /start.

-### Make log file writeable
+#### 3. Make log file writeable
 ```
 chmod 777 /root/Raspberry-UpCheck/UpCheckerLog.txt
 ```

-### Run
+#### 4. (Optional) Run
 To manually run the script (really only useful for or debugging):
 ```
 python /root/Raspberry-UpCheck/UpChecker.py
 ```

-### Automate
+#### 5. Automate
 To periodically run the script:
 ```
-sudo crontab -e
+crontab -e
 ```
 add the following line at the end of the file:
 ```
-*/60 * * * * python /root/Raspberry-UpCheck/UpChecker.py
+0 */3 * * * python /root/Raspberry-UpCheck/UpChecker.py
 ```
 Save the file and exit editor. cron should give a message that it has been updated.

-This setting executes the script every 60 minutes.
+This setting executes the script every 3 hours.
 To change the time interval, replace the 60 in the code with whatever minute-intervall you prefer.

+You can test and generate the crontab intervall code [here](https://crontab.guru/).
+For example, running every 30 minutes would be '*/30 * * * * '

+Cron jobs use the system's timezone and start at 00:00, so every 3h means it will run at 3am, 6am, 9am, 12pm, 3pm, 6pm, 9pm, 12am.
+The site linked above also shows you the next scheduled run based on your cron code.

 ### Uninstall
 To delete the script, simply run